Braised Short Ribs: a step by step tutorial

 • For the braised short ribs:

-• Add the short rib pieces to the wine mixture.
-Cover and refrigerate overnight, or for up to 2 days.
+• Add the short ribs pieces to the cool wine mixture.
+Cover and refrigerate overnight, or for up to 2 days (the longer, the better).

-• Remove the short ribs from the wine mixture and pat them dry.
-Strain the liquid into a large saucepan and keep the vegetable on the side.
-Place the saucepan with the wine mixture over medium-high heat and reduce for 30 minutes.
+• Remove the short ribs from the wine mixture and pat them dry on paper towels.
+Strain the liquid into a large saucepan and keep the vegetables on the side.
+Place the saucepan with the wine mixture over medium-high heat, bring to a boil and reduce for 30 minutes.

 • Meanwhile, heat some oil in a large sautee pan.
-Season the short ribs with salt and pepper and sear them in the hot oil, a few at the time, until brown on all sides.
-Reserve them on a tray.
+Season the short ribs with salt and pepper and sear them, a few at the time, until they’re brown on all sides.
+Place them on a tray.
 Make a bouquet garni with leeks, parsley stems, thyme and bay leaves and tie them all up together.
-Also cut a few slices of lemon skin and reserve a handful of olives.
+Slice the zest of 1/2 lemon and remove as much of the white pith as you can.

-• Return the short ribs, the wine mixture, the demi-glace and beef stock to the pot as well as the lemon skin, the bouquet garni and the olives.
-Bring to a boil over high heat and cover with aluminum foil and place in an oven preheated to 325′F.
+• Return the short ribs, the wine mixture, the strained vegetables, the demi-glace and beef stock to the pot as well as the lemon zest, the bouquet garni and the olives.
+Bring to a boil over medium-high heat and cover with a tight-fitting lid or aluminum foil.
+Place in an oven preheated to 325’F. Braised for 3 1/2 hours to 4 hours, or until meltingly tender.

 • When the braised beef short ribs are ready, remove them from the braising liquid.
-You can refrigerate them or serve them right away.
-Strain the braising liquid in a chinois and discard the vegetables, skim off the fat and return the liquid to the pot and reduce until it coats the back of a spoon.
+Strain the braising liquid and discard the vegetables, skim off the fat and return the liquid to the pot to reduce over medium-high heat until it coats the back of a spoon.

 • To assemble: